Marco Bezzecchi: Sky Racing Team VR46 (2020–2021)

 For the 2020 Moto2 World Championship, Bezzecchi joined the newly formed Sky Racing Team VR46, alongside Luca Marini.
 The duo would have a very good season, winning the teams' championship by 113 points with five race wins between them (Marini three, Bezzecchi two).
 Bezzecchi won the races in Austria and Valencia, finished 2nd in Misano and Rimini, and finished 3rd in a further three races, ending his season with seven podiums, 184 points, and 4th in the championship standings.

 Following Luca Marini moving up to MotoGP, Bezzecchi's teammate for the 2021 season was Celestino Vietti.
 Bezzecchi had a very well balanced season, rarely finishing outside the top five, winning a race in Austria, finishing 2nd in Jerez and Silverstone, and 3rd in Le Mans, Mugello, Germany, and Austin.
 He finished the year 3rd in the rider's championship, with 214 points.

 MotoGP World Championship

-Mooney VR46 Racing Team (2022–present)
+Mooney VR46 Racing Team (2022–2024)

 For the 2022 season, Bezzecchi was confirmed to be moving up to the premier class, partnering his 2020 teammate at Mooney VR46 Racing Team, Luca Marini.
 He picked up his first podium finish in MotoGP at the Dutch TT.
 Later in the season, he got his first MotoGP pole position at the Thailand Grand Prix.

-Bezzecchi is due to stay with the same team for the 2023 season.